0xalim/Notes/cps356/chapters/locksDataStructures.md

 Graph above shows the performance comparison, we see how good a hash table scales compared to normal concurrent list structure.
 There is a reason that this is the most used compared to all the other ones.

+One more thing I'd like to add is this idea of premature optimization that is talked about.
+We have to start out very simple, a big lock that surrounds the entire system and then start to optimize when we need more performance.
+Ostep included this quote from *Knuth*.

+**Premature optimization is the root of all evil.** - Knuth's Law.

+Linux and Solaris had a big lock on kernel, even named `Big Kernel Lock` that was used in single CPU systems.
+When multi-CPU systems were starting to come about it was then changed, Linux and Solaris had different ideas for optimization, but it all started out as a simple big kernel lock.